earthstar-project/earthstar-docs/README.md

 ## Tips for formatting your markdown

 Don't use h1 (`#`), start at h2 (`##`).
+The title from the frontmatter will effectively be your h1.

-Your markdown file should start with a "front matter" which sets the page title in the sidebar and on the page itself.
+Your markdown file should start with a "frontmatter" which sets the page title in the sidebar and on the page itself.
 The markdown filename is used as the URL for your page so avoid special characters.

-Front matter example:
+Frontmatter example:
 ```
 ---
 title: How To Do Things